3 Ways to Stress-Test Your Retirement Income Plan

 - As you near retirement, you can’t afford to make big mistakes.
 You need an engineering-like approach applied to retirement income planning.

 - At Sensible Money, our financial advisors are both Certified Financial Planners and Retirement Management Analysts (RMA).
 The RMA is an advanced certification that teaches us engineering-like tools that we can use to test retirement income plans.

 - After gathering an incredible amount of data, we use three tests, Fundedness, a Historical Audit, and Monte Carlo, to determine if we are confident your plan will work.

 If you haven’t rigorously analyzed your retirement income plan, maybe it’s time.

 This introduction to creating a successful retirement plan is a lot to take in.
-If you want to learn more, on YouTube you can watch a recording of our Key to Retirement Success, which we held online on Thursday, April 19, 2018.
+If you want to learn more, watch our recording of How to Recession-Proof Your Retirement class on YouTube.

 Written by Dana Anspach.